top of page

 • Report frequently on schedule, expenses, results both positive and negative

-• Well documented success criteria
+• Well-documented success criteria

-• Utilize expanded Stakeholder Communication Plan
+• Utilize the expanded Stakeholder Communication Plan

 • Report according to Commercial Scale Reporting Plan